 The Town of Canmore provides time away from work for a variety of reasons.
-The Town appreciates the work of all employees and wants employees to understand their eligibility for time away from work for personal, family, and other outside needs and obligations.
+The Town appreciates the work of all Eemployees and wants Eemployees to understand their eligibility for time away from work for personal, family, and other outside needs and obligations.

-At the same time, it is necessary to place reasonable limits on time away from work, and to ensure that all employees are treated fairly, and consistently in dealing with time away from work.
+2. At the same time, it is necessary to place reasonable limits on time away from work, and to ensure that all Eemployees are treated fairly, and consistently in dealing with time away from work.

-- The purpose of this policy is to establish the types of time away from work to which Town 3. employees are eligible.
-It does not refer to days of rest that are a normal part of an employee's weekly work schedule. - This policy applies to all Town employees, except: - Those governed by a collective agreement; - Where an employment contract specifically outlines a contrary guideline.
+- 3. The purpose of this policy is to establish the types of time away from work to which Town Eemployees are eligible.
+It does not refer to days of rest that are a normal part of an Eemployees weekly work schedule. - 3.1 This policy applies to all Town Eemployees, except: - a) Those governed by a collective agreement; - b) Where an employment contract specifically outlines a contrary guideline.

-Should any part of this policy not meet at least the minimums required under current legislation, the legislation will prevail.
+4. Should any part of this policy not meet at least the minimums required under current legislation, the legislation will prevail.

-- In this policy: - "Employee" means any employee, supervisor, or manager.
+- In this policy: - a) "Employee" means any Eemployee, supervisor, or manager.

-"Exempt Employee" means managers, supervisors, and other professionals deemed exempt from hours of work and overtime rules under the Alberta Employment Standards Code and Regulation.
+--"Exempt Employee" means managers, supervisors, and other professionals deemed exempt from hours of work and overtime rules under the Alberta Employment Standards Code and Regulation.

-b)5.1 "Extraordinary circumstances" means unexpected events that occur outside of the control of the Town that cause disruption to the Town's ability to deliver services or interrupt a group of employees' ability to report to work.
+b)5.1"Extraordinary Ceircumstances" means unexpected events that occur outside of the control of the Town that cause disruption to the Town's ability to deliver services or interrupt a group of Eemployees' ability to report to work.